Riretta/Interaction_Capsules_in_ResNetCaps/Bilinear_implementation/README.md

-The BILINEAR CAPSULE model takes the idea from the paper: http://vis-www.cs.umass.edu/bcnn/docs/bcnn_iccv15.pdf
+# The BILINEAR CAPSULE model takes the idea from the paper: http://vis-www.cs.umass.edu/bcnn/docs/bcnn_iccv15.pdf <h1> tag

 The structure of the model is: